Hurricane Preparedness

 • Consider the costs associated with disasters such as insurance deductibles and evacuation costs, and plan for those costs.
 Anticipate initial out-of-pocket disaster expenses for lodging, food, gas and more.

-• How we can help - Consider opening a Home Equity Line of Credit (HELOC)Credit Card, or Savings Goal account.
+• How we can help - Consider opening a Home Equity Line of Credit (HELOC)Credit Card, or Savings account.

 • Check your insurance coverage.
 Whether you’re a homeowner or renter, contact your agent to ensure you’re adequately covered and understand exclusions.
 Don’t forget coverage for your car and remember that standard homeowners insurance doesn’t cover flood insurance which requires 30 days to take effect.